Barbara Dickson: 1970s–1980s

 An abridged version of the song "Best of Friends", sung by Dickson, was used as the closing theme for Andy Robson, an ITV children's television series broadcast during 1982 and 1983.
 It was never released commercially until 2021 when the full version featured on the Special Edition release of Dickson's album Heartbeats.

-In 1982, Willy Russell invited Dickson to star in his new musical Blood Brothers in the pivotal role of the mother, Mrs. Johnstone.
-Although at first reluctant to accept, having never acted before, she accepted and garnered critical acclaim as well as the Laurence Olivier Award for Best Actress in a Musical in 1983.
-She has reprised the role many times, the latest being 2004 at the Liverpool Empire Theatre.
+In 1982, Willy Russell invited Dickson to star in his new musical Blood Brothers in the pivotal role of the mother, Mrs Johnstone.
+Although at first reluctant to accept, having never acted before, she accepted, and garnered critical acclaim, as well as the Laurence Olivier Award for Best Actress in a Musical in 1983.
+She has reprised the role many times, including in 2004 at the Liverpool Empire Theatre.

-Later in 1984, Tim Rice approached Dickson to take part in the recording of the concept album for the musical Chess in the role of Svetlana.
+In 1984, Tim Rice approached Dickson to take part in the recording of the concept album for the musical Chess in the role of Svetlana.
 Dickson's songs on the album include "I Know Him So Well", a duet sung with Elaine Paige.
 The song was a worldwide hit, and remained at number one on the UK Singles Chart for four weeks.
-According to Guinness World Records, it remains the best-selling ever female duet.
+According to Guinness World Records, it remains the best-selling female duet.

 Starting in 1983, Dickson and her backing band began appearing in musical interludes for the BBC Scotland comedy show Scotch and Wry.
 In 1984, Dickson starred in her own television special for BBC2, in which she travelled around Scotland.